dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Storage Services/Blob Storage Security.md

 ### Access Control

-The access to blob can be controlled using RBAC and keys like access key and SAS Keys
+The access to blob can be controlled using [Role Based Access Control (RBAC)](../Azure%20Security%20Services/Role%20Based%20Access%20Control%20(RBAC).md) and keys like access key and SAS Keys
 Active Directory can also be used for authentication for users, groups and Service Principles in Azure
 That data in Blob Storage can be audited using the Storage Analytics Service which logs all the operations that takes place